BEHAVIORAL HEALTH SERVICES

 The North County LGBTQ Resource Center provides clinical service intakes and referrals at low or no cost.
-Therapy intake sessions are provided by several associates and licensed therapists.
+Therapy intake sessions are provided by several trainees and associates.
 Our associates are pre and post graduate directly supervised by Dr. Nicole Kent.
 We provide consultations every day, Monday to Friday, by appointment only.
 Your session fee is based on a sliding scale approach.
 Sliding scale is anything between $25 to $65 per session.

 To be referred to a specialist to receive psychotherapy services from North County LGBTQ Resource Center, please complete the confidential form linked below.

 Dr. Nicole Kent (she/hers) is a licensed marriage and family therapist in private practice, specializing in trauma.
 She ran the Our Circle youth group for 20 years, providing social support for LGBTQIA+ youth, ages 14-18.
 Nicole is providing clinical supervision for the Center’s therapy interns, who are providing much needed support for our community.
 Nicole lives in Oceanside with her wife, two children, and lots of pets.